top of page

 With recent rule changes, all All Stars players need to be confident hitters, knowledgeable and aware base runners, and must be able to slide.

 Given the intricacies of building a strong team, the Softball All Stars teams first solicit interest using a sign-up form.
 From this players, teams are first formed by coach recommendation/selection.
-If there are remaining spots on a team, we will host a tryout in late May.
+If there are remaining spots on a team, we will host a tryout in May.
 The tryouts will be hosted by coaches and other board members as necessary, and selections will be announced via email.
+You can view our policy here

 Remember, All Stars is a tournament team, so not everyone will be the right fit for the team, and they might not make it.
 There is no opportunity for a B team or a practice team, but coming to watch the games and support the team is just as fun!
 Not making the team one year definitely stinks, but it doesn't mean that you can't try again next year!